skolomorphic/skolomorphic.github.io/src/pages/proof-of-existence/record-of-existence.md

 - `[Devotee to the Order of Signs]`
 - `[Flower in the Garden of Sin]`
 - `[Poison Adept]`

+A number of title tattoos were mentioned in Chapter 34.

 At the end of the Record are a number of blacked out pages.
 When the Record is described in auditory format, these blacked-out pages are read out as, `[Due to the Record Holder’s current lack of existential power, this title cannot be expressed.]`